 If you are entitled to the Tuition Fee Loan from Student Finance England, this will cover the tuition for the ordinary duration of your course, plus one additional year (known as a ‘gift year’), minus any previous years of study at Higher Education level.

-When funding is affected by previous study, you will not be able to get a tuition fee loan but should still be able to access the maintenance loan and additional grants such as the Parents Learning Allowance, Disabled Student Allowance etc as usual.
+When funding is affected by previous study, you will not be able to get a tuition fee loan but should still be able to access the maintenance loan and additional grants such as the Parents Learning Allowance or Disabled Student Allowance as usual.

 If you are undertaking reassessment without attendance, you will not be fully registered or liable for tuition fees, you’ll only need to pay the relevant resit costs and therefore this will not count as a year’s funding entitlement.
 As such you will not be eligible for any funding from Student Finance England as they generally only provide support for students in attendance.

 Any student who is in debt to the University will normally be required to pay the debt before registering for the next academic year.
-If you are unable to pay the debt, you should contact the Student Services Hub.
+If you are unable to pay the debt, you should contact the Student Services Hub for advice and support.